Toys (Quality Control) Order 2020

 New provision of Toys (Quality Control) Order

-Department for Promotion of Industry and Internal Trade (DPIIT), the Government of India has sought comments from the World Trade Organization (WTO) members on the DPIIT’s draft quality control order on toys.
-The member needs to submit the reports within 15 days, once the notification is out; the new provision of Toys (Quality Control) Order will be in place within six months.
+Department for Promotion of Industry and Internal Trade (DPIIT), the Government of India, has sought comments from the World Trade Organization (WTO) members on the DPIIT’s draft quality control order on toys.
+The member needs to submit the reports within 15 days once the notification is out; the new provision of the Toys (Quality Control) Order will be in place within six months.

 Indian Safety Standards for Toys

-The critical Indian Safety Standards for toy in the Toys (Quality Control) Order are summarized below:
+The critical Indian Safety Standards for toys in the Toys (Quality Control) Order are summarized below:

 |1||IS 9873 (Part 1): 2019||Mechanical and Physical Property|